A new National Stroke Programme – thanks to you!

-NHS England has agreed to work with us to develop a national plan for stroke to build on the successes of the National Stroke Strategy.
+In 2018, we were delighted to be invited to work with NHS England and others to develop a new National Stroke Programme, building on the successes of the National Stroke Strategy.

 Our stroke survey revealed that 45% of stroke survivors feel abandoned when they leave hospital because they aren’t getting the help and support they need.